adrianocola/vogels-cache/README.md

 This is the behavior of each method will have when using its cacheable version (the methods have the same signature as the uncached Vogels Model):

 ##### .get(hashKey, rangeKey, options, callback)
 Will try to get item from cache and fallback to DynamoDB.
-Accept options CACHE_SKIP and CACHE_RESULT to change this behavior.
+After retrieving the item from DynamoDB, cache it.
+Accept options CACHE_SKIP:true and CACHE_RESULT:false to change this behavior.

 ##### .create(attrs,options,callback)
 Create the item in DynamoDB and then cache it.
-Accept CACHE_RESULT option to prevent caching.
+Accept CACHE_RESULT:false option to prevent caching.

 ##### .update(item, options, callback)
 The returned item will NOT be cached and the item will be removed from cache (if it exists).
+You can change this behavior by sending CACHE_RESULT:true as an option.

 ##### .destroy(hashKey, rangeKey, options, callback)
 Remove item from cache after sucessfull deletion from DynamoDB.